dhansel/IECDevice/README.md

 ```

 We implement the device functions by overriding the open/read/write/close functions.
-See the "IECDevice class reference" section below for a detailed description of these functions:
+See the [IECFileDevice Class Reference section](iecfiledevice-class-reference) below for a detailed description of these functions:

 ```
 IECBasicSD::IECBasicSD() : IECFileDevice(3, 4, 5)